JKonTiki/Francoise/README.md

 ### Generating a New Component/Page

-We can generate new components and pages from the CLI!
+You can generate new components and pages from the CLI

 `gulp component -g new-component-name` will do just that, and we can delete with `gulp page -d page-to-be-deleted`.
 Some synonym flags work too, see flags variable in gulpfile.js.
 If you'd like to tinker with this manually, here's the process that's gone through: